 Leaders who get this rating are very much task oriented and are hard on their workers (autocratic).
 There is little or no allowance for cooperation or collaboration.
 Authoritarian leaders mostly display these characteristics: they are very strong on schedules; they expect people to do what they are told without question or debate; when something goes wrong they tend to focus on who is to blame rather than concentrate on exactly what is wrong and how to prevent it; they are intolerant of what they see as dissent (it may just be someone's creativity), thus it is difficult for their subordinates to contribute or develop.

 Team Leader (high task, high relationship)

-These leaders lead by positive example and endeavor to foster a team environment in that all team members can reach their highest potential, both as team members and as people.
-They encourage the team to reach team goals as effectively as possible, while also working tirelessly to strengthen the bonds among the various members.
+These leaders lead by positive example and endeavor to foster a team environment so that all team members can reach their highest potential, both as team members and as people.
+They encourage the team to reach goals as effectively as possible, while also working tirelessly to strengthen the bonds among the various members.
 They normally form and lead some of the most productive teams.